arjunattam/arjun.is/posts/2023/starting-up.md

 LLMs are undoubtedly capable, but the fact that they are also accessible makes them even more compelling.
 The capability is only an API call away, which means that anyone who can code can build an AI feature—without any ML expertise.

-This enables the 30 million app devs in the world to build highly capable AI features.
+This enables 30 million app devs in the world to build highly capable AI features.
 They will all become [AI engineers](https://www.latent.space/p/ai-engineer)—as they build demos, followed by production-ready apps, for their vertical, geography, and use-case.

 Enabling this persona to be successful is an opportunity for new dev tools, and that will be my focus in 2024.
 I loved working with [Saikat](https://www.linkedin.com/in/saikat-mitra-5b168924/) at 100ms in 2022-23, and I’m excited about partnering up with him to build this startup.
 We bonded on building products for developers (since they are a fast-moving audience with high standards), and we want to build a company around our shared values.

-It’s early days for us, and I want to share some of beliefs going into this.
+It’s early days for us, and I want to share some of our beliefs going into this.

 ## App devs will lead the way